gaucho1978/BACCAble/README.md

 - show SHIFT warning indicator on dashboard when configurable motor rpm speed is overcomed
 - enable and disable ESC and TC with left stalk button press
 - add a menu to dashboard in order to show additional parameters like dpf occlusion percentage, oil pressure and performance statistics
+- route native messages encapsulating them in uds parameter response, in order to make them available to diagnostic requests performed with OBD (you can get parameters commonly not available in OBD apps).

 BACCABLE overview (click on the following image to see the video) (note: video not updated. do not includes all the functionalities added to the device last months)